gravity-technologies/api-spec/artifacts/apidocs/schemas/ws_unsubscribe_params.md

 !!! info "[WSUnsubscribeParams](/../../schemas/ws_unsubscribe_params)"
     All V1 Websocket Unsubscription Requests are housed in this wrapper.
-You may specify a stream, and a list of feeds to unsubscribe from.<br>
+You may specify a stream, a list of feeds and whether those feeds use global sequence numbers to unsubscribe from.<br>

     |Name<br>`Lite`|Type|Required<br>`Default`| Description |
     |-|-|-|-|